 Snow may fall at higher altitudes if the weather gets very bad.
 However, it will not be as intense as the winter season.

-Should I bring extra pairs of shoes or sandals for EBC Trek in July and August?
+Should I bring extra shoes or sandals for EBC Trek in July and August?

-Bringing an extra pair of shoes or sandals to wear in the teahouse is a good idea.
-Light shoes will give you better flexibility to move around when you are not trekking.
+Bringing extra shoes or sandals into the teahouse is a good idea.
+Light shoes will give you better flexibility when you are not trekking.

 The best alternative to avoiding Lukla's flight cancellations in July and August is to opt for helicopter flights.
 Helicopter flights are less likely to be canceled and are much more comfortable.